What kind of maintenance does the Hull Vane® require?

 Is the Hull Vane® patented?

 The Hull Vane® is protected by patents in all major shipbuilding countries.
 The development of the Hull Vane® took over 10 years and required a significant investment.
-If you wish to become a licensed manufacturer of the Hull Vane, please contact us.

 What about the weight of the Hull Vane® and my LCG?